 We’ve implemented trayless dining programs at most of our university clients, which reduces waste by about two ounces per person per meal on average.
 And, working alongside clients, we have composting programs in many locations to divert waste from landfills when possible.

 Although our goal is always to eliminate food waste before it is generated, there may still be instances when our operations have excess safe, unserved food available.
 Our food donation program provides this food to hunger relief agencies.
-As much as 100,000 pounds of food is donated each year to non-profit organizations, which helps feed people in our communities and keeps surplus prepared food out of landfills.
+Thousands of pounds of food is donated each year to non-profit organizations, which helps feed people in our communities and keeps surplus prepared food out of landfills.

 For our commitment and efforts, the U.S. Environmental Protection Agency and Department of Agriculture recognizes Aramark as a Food Loss and Waste 2030 Champion.
-In addition, since 2013 Aramark has been a member of the Food Waste Reduction Alliance, an industry collaboration focused on reducing waste and finding ways to donate or recycle unavoidable food waste.
+In addition, Aramark has been a member of the Food Waste Reduction Alliance, an industry collaboration focused on reducing waste and finding ways to donate or recycle unavoidable food waste, for nearly a decade.

 August 9, 2018 - We are introducing new sustainability commitments, healthier menu items and innovative programs, to fit Gen Zers’ desires.